rkgIITBh/data-structures.github.io/HTML/treeImpContinue.md

 The full source code for different operations on binary trees as discussed in the blog is available [here](../CODES/BinaryTree/index.md).

-We plan to introduce Binary Search Tree (BST) in the next blog.
+We plan to discuss a few applications of binary trees in the next blog.